hamidrabedi/tradingview-realtime/README.md

 ### Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or open issues to suggest improvements or add new features.

----

-This description provides a clear overview of the project's purpose, features, setup instructions, and usage, making it easier for potential users or contributors to get started with the application.